Blog

 We build AI-driven apps that don't just solve problems—they transform how people experience your product.

-Neither of those assumptions holds for most businesses.
+Neither assumption holds for most businesses.
 Teams grow.
-HubSpot has a documented history of price increases at renewal.
-Features that were available on lower tiers move to higher ones.
+HubSpot has a documented pattern of price changes at renewal.
+Features available on lower tiers move to higher ones as the product matures.

-One practitioner with direct multi-year HubSpot experience summarized it plainly: the real cost is not the subscription.
-It is the operational cost of using the platform.
-Implementation, training, customization, integration maintenance, and ongoing administration typically add two to three times the subscription cost in the first year alone.
+One experienced practitioner with direct multi-year HubSpot experience described the real cost plainly: implementation, training, customization, integration, data cleanup, and ongoing administration typically exceed the subscription by two to three times in the first year alone.

 How a Custom CRM's Cost Structure Works